Affair of the Diamond Necklace: Scandal

-The Cardinal de Rohan accepted the Parlement de Paris as judges.
-Pope Pius VI was incensed, since he believed that the cardinal should be tried by his natural judge (himself).
+Rohan accepted the Parlement de Paris as judges.
+Pope Pius VI was incensed, since he believed that Rohan should be tried by his natural judge (himself).
 However, his notes remained unanswered.
-A sensational trial resulted in the acquittal of the Cardinal, Leguay and Cagliostro on 31 May 1786.
+A sensational trial resulted in the acquittal of Rohan, Leguay and Cagliostro on 31 May 1786.
 "Rohan's choice of the Parliament, whatever the verdict, both prolonged matters and took them into the political arena".
-Jeanne de La Motte was condemned to whipping, branding with a V (for voleuse, 'thief') on each shoulder, and sent to life imprisonment in the prostitutes' prison at the Salpêtrière.
-In June the following year, she escaped from prison by being disguised as a boy.
+Jeanne was condemned to whipping, branding with a V (for voleuse, 'thief') on each shoulder, and sent to life imprisonment in the prostitutes' prison at the Salpêtrière.
+In June the following year, she escaped from prison while disguised as a boy.
 Meanwhile, her husband was tried in absentia and condemned to be a galley slave.
 The forger Villette was banished.
-That made the event into a matter of public interest, rather than being handled quietly and privately.
+That made the event a matter of public interest, rather than being handled quietly and privately.

 Public opinion was much excited by the trial.
-The Paris Parliament did not comment on the alleged actions of the Queen.
-The trial found Marie Antoinette blameless in the matter, Rohan an innocent dupe, and that the La Mottes deceived both for their own ends.

-Despite findings to the contrary, many people in France persisted in the belief that the Queen used the La Mottes as an instrument to satisfy her hatred of the Cardinal de Rohan.
-Various circumstances fortified that belief: the Queen's disappointment at Rohan's acquittal and the fact that he was afterwards deprived by the King of his charges and exiled to the Abbey of la Chaise-Dieu.
-In addition, the people assumed that the Parliament of Paris's acquittal of Rohan implied that Marie Antoinette had somehow been in the wrong.
-All of those factors led to a huge decline in the Queen's popularity and impressed an image of her to the public as a manipulative spendthrift who was more interested in vanity than in the welfare of her people.

-Jeanne de la Motte took refuge in London, and in 1789, she published her Mémoires Justificatifs in which she once again libelled Queen Marie Antoinette.
+The Paris Parliament did not comment on the alleged actions of the queen.
+The trial found Marie Antoinette blameless in the matter, Rohan an innocent dupe, and that de la Mottes deceived both for their own ends.
+Despite findings to the contrary, many people in France persisted in the belief that the queen used the la Mottes as an instrument to satisfy her hatred of Rohan.
+Various circumstances fortified that belief: the queen's disappointment at Rohan's acquittal and the fact that he was afterwards deprived by the king of his charges and exiled to the Abbey of La Chaise-Dieu.
+In addition, the people assumed that the Parlement of Paris's acquittal of Rohan implied that Marie Antoinette had somehow been in the wrong.
+All of those factors led to a huge decline in the queen's popularity and impressed an image of her to the public as a manipulative spendthrift who was more interested in vanity than in the welfare of her people.
+Jeanne took refuge in London, and in 1789 published her Mémoires Justificatifs in which she once again libelled Queen Marie Antoinette.